simonpcouch/gander/README.md

 [shinychat](https://github.com/jcheng5/shinychat).
 The gander assistant will automatically find the context it needs, though:

+- Variables, allowing the assistant to locate the column names and types in data frames you’re working with, images linked to in your documents, and function definitions
 - File contents from elsewhere in the project you’re working on (e.g. the lines in your source file)
-- Variables, allowing the assistant to locate the column names and types in data frames you’re working with, images linked to in your documents, and function definitions
-- Function documentation, either defined in your project or from common R packages

 ## Installation